-PUBLIC RULING - BR Pub 07/02
+PUBLIC RULING - BR Pub 09/02

-Note (not part of ruling): This ruling replaces Public Ruling BR Pub 01/05 published in Tax Information Bulletin Vol 13, No 7 (July 2001)).
+Note (not part of ruling): The key issue considered by this ruling is whether employer contributions made by an American employer, to the United States Federal Government in accordance with the US Federal Insurance Contribution Act, give rise to fringe benefit tax under the 2007 Income Tax Act.
+The conclusion is that such contributions do not give rise to fringe benefit tax.
+This ruling replaces Public Ruling BR Pub 07/02 which was published in Tax Information Bulletin Volume 19, No 3 (April 2007).
+BR Pub 07/02 applies until 30 June 2009 and is a reissue of Pub 01/05 published in Tax Information Bulletin Volume 13, No 7 (July 2001).
 This new ruling is essentially the same as the previous ruling.
-However, the new ruling has been updated and applies the Income Tax Act 2004 instead of the equivalent provisions in the Income Tax Act 1994.
-The changes between the provisions of the 1994 and 2004 Acts affecting this ruling do not affect the conclusions previously reached.
+However, the new ruling has been updated and applies the Income Tax Act 2007, which came into force on 1 April 2008, instead of the equivalent provisions in the Income Tax Act 2004 and the Income Tax Act 2007 do not affect the conclusions previously reached.
+BR Pub 09/02 applies for an indefinite period beginning on 1 July 2009.